matthias-reis/carda-gatsby/content/articles/2022/01/d-bris-de-mondes-perdus-by-abraham.md

 language: de
 languageLink: 2022/01/abraham-debri-de-mondes-perdus
 ---
 **Abraham are about to release their new album "Débris de mondes perdus" on January 25th.
-With a total of eight songs, the band has managed to add something entirely new for the post-metal genre, which will particularly enchant fans of bands like Cult of Luna.**
+With a total of eight songs, the band has managed to add something entirely new to the post-metal genre, which will particularly enchant fans of bands like Cult of Luna.**

 Abraham arose from the exciting Lausanne underground music scene.
 Maybe you also had the pleasure of experiencing them as support for [The Ocean](/2020/09/the-ocean-robin-staps-interview-en) or Cult Of Luna.
 I did, and I enjoyed it a lot.